 Although a dark object against a light sky could be seen from 30 miles or more away, a light object against a dark sky could be seen from more than 100 miles.

 Turbulence and atmospheric refraction could to some degree be attributed to the radar angels, unknown targets, towards the coastline.
 Strong reflectors of radar on the ground might appear to move around on the scope due to the strong refraction.
 But for this explanation to work off the coast would mean that there were numerous strong reflectors on the ocean spread out over a wide area due to the multitude of targets picked up during the Argosy’s flights, which is unlikely given that no running lights could be seen by the cabin crew.

 Furthermore any boats on the ocean should not have shown up on the radar scope because it has a filter which screens any such targets.
-The sensitivity of the radar scopes at Wellington means that Clear Air Turbulence, CAT, or birds/insects/weather would not have been detected beyond 50 nm.
+The sensitivity of the radar scopes at Wellington means that Clear Air Turbulence, CAT, or birds/insects/weather would not have been detected beyond 50 nautical miles.
 The Argosy was 82 nm from WATCC at the time of the DST.